How to Integrate Facebook Ads into BigQuery: Top 3 Methods

 1. Turn on the BigQuery API:

-- Head over to your Google Cloud Console.
+- Navigate to your Google Cloud Console

 - Click on “APIs & Services,” then open the “Library.”

-- Find and enable the BigQuery API there.
+- Find and enable the BigQuery API

 2. Create your Dataset and Table: